ahoxus/ahoxus.github.io/pages/pioneer.md

 so we decided to make this page as a landing place for pioneer community.

-if that's how you landed here, please continue to take it slow and move forward to [the landing page](/). and thank yo so much for doing so! 😆
+if that's how you landed here, please continue to take it slow and move forward to [the landing page](/). and thank you so much for doing so! 😆